SpurwingIO/Chat-Bots/Discord/NodeJS/README.md

 YouTube Demo: https://www.youtube.com/watch?v=e5SpHXVMlKw

+You can join our Discord server and try this bot yourself: https://discord.gg/j3gd5Qk5uW

 ## Intro
 We love Discord at Spurwing, it provides all features we need for free: text and voice channels, video calls, video conferencing, screen sharing and recently the addition of stage channels.
 You can emulate an **office experience** with these channels, an ideal solution for a conservative managers.